thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 <!-- flood_marker starts -->
 - Flood alert: Upper Bristol Avon area
+- High river levels may cause flooding today 19 December 2025.
+River levels remain high but are now beginning to fall at the Fosseway, Brokenborough and Great Somerford gauges.
-- This flood alert remains in place.
-Areas most at risk include low lying areas in Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
-Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected.
-River levels remain high but the situation is improving slowly.
-The forecast for further rain over the weekend is looking much better with smaller totals now expected.
-We will update this message again today, the 19th December 2025.
+Flooding is forecast to affect locations near the Bristol Avon, Tetbury Avon, Sherston Avon, Dauntsey Brook, with low lying land and roads expected to be most affected, particularly around Tetbury, Badminton, Brook End at Luckington, Corsham, Lacock and the road at Reybridge.
+Generally drier conditions are forecast in the coming days but with some rain on Saturday and Sunday.
+We are closely monitoring the situation and will issue updates as necessary.
+Take care and avoid walking, cycling or driving through flood water.
+This message will be updated by 10:30 AM on 20 December 2025 or as the situation changes.

 - Flood alert: River Churn and its tributaries
 - High river levels today may lead to flooding.